The Pinocchio Scam Model

 Get Yourself Scam-Free Lessons

-The first part of the original book is developed into 5 lessons you can use to quickly get your life scam-free, or at least on the road to being so.
+The first part of this book is developed into 5 lessons you can use to quickly get your life scam-free, or at least on the road to being so.
 While it won’t immediately stop all pestering telemarketers from calling you, it will lower their number of calls drastically as you put the advice on these pages to work.
 And you’ll see their number drop off rapidly as you apply this data.

 Additionally, the material here can be applied to more areas of life than just commerce and online purchases or business opportunities.
 But they are only as useful as you test them out for yourself…